You are here

 Santiago is the capital of Chile and, including its wider metropolitan region, is home to seven million inhabitants.
 It has a Mediterranean climate and well-defined seasons, with rainy winters (from May to September) with minimum temperatures as low as 0° C, and dry summers (from November to March) with highs of around 30° C. Relative humidity is low and evenings are cool.
 It is suggested that visitors drink bottled water, since tap water, although safe to drink, may not agree with those not accustomed to it.
 As in all big cities, for safety reasons it is advisable to avoid wearing expensive jewellery and to be careful with handbags and briefcases.

 - LOCAL CURRENCY: The national currency is the Chilean peso ($).
-The exchange rate is approximately 699 pesos to the dollar (August 2019)
+The exchange rate is approximately 811pesos to the dollar (December 2019)

 - LOCAL TIME: UTC/GMT -3 horas (at the date of the meeting)